rcaproni/bttf_clock/README.md

   ![Alt text](images/led_case.jpg?raw=true "Title")

 - **Web Server**: Instead of using NTP sync, I implemented a web server based on [Kris Kasprzak's code](https://github.com/KrisKasprzak/ESP32_WebPage).
 The server allows users to configure the time and date, control LED and display brightness, and retrieve time data from the RTC.
-Clicking "Get Local Time" populates fields with the current time from the accessing device, while "Prog RTC Time" programs the RTC module.
+Clicking "Get Local Time" populates fields with the current time from the accessing device (web browser), while "Prog RTC Time" programs the RTC module.
-  - The configuration of the time and date is done by first clicking the "Get Local Time" button.
-This will fill the fields with the current time from the device where the web server is being accessed.
-Then, clicking the "Prog RTC Time" button will program the RTC module with the local time.
-The "Get RTC Time" button will retrieve the current time from the RTC.
-  - The LED brightness and display brightness sliders will adjust the brightness of the LED strip and the time displays.
+The LED brightness and display brightness sliders will adjust the brightness of the LED strip and the time displays.
-- *Scene Setup* is a work in progress, and my goal is to synchronize LED colors and brightness with the current time.
+Scene Setup is a work in progress, and my goal is to synchronize LED colors and brightness with the current time.